-Through the Cumberland Gap and near Daniel Boone’s legendary Wilderness Road is Boone’s Ridge: a family-friendly, safe, tourism destination that delivers a unique wildlife encounter and outdoor experience combined with diverse attractions and activities that deliver something for everyone.
-Located in the same area Boone made famous nearly 250 years ago, Boone’s Ridge will once again draw travelers to these magnificent wild lands—only this time instead of unexplored terrain, delighted visitors will find a collection of safe, comfortable amenities nestled in Kentucky’s Cumberland Mountains in the midst of abundant wildlife and beautiful landscapes.
+Through the Cumberland Gap and near Daniel Boone’s legendary Wilderness Road is Boone’s Ridge, a family-friendly tourism destination.
+Boone’s Ridge will offer diverse attractions and activities that deliver something for everyone.
+Located in the region Boone made famous nearly 250 years ago, Boone’s Ridge will once again draw travelers to these magnificent wild lands—only this time instead of unexplored terrain, delighted visitors will find a collection of safe, comfortable, fun amenities nestled in Kentucky’s Cumberland Mountains in the midst of abundant wildlife and beautiful landscapes.

-Tucked away in Kentucky’s Cumberland Mountains, Boone’s Ridge will host over 990,000 visitors a year from across the nation and Canada.
-Here, in addition to the many amenities and attractions, the wildlife is abundant, and visitors will enjoy the uncommon sights such as wild, free-ranging elk, rare birds, and other wildlife thriving in their natural habitat.
+Tucked away in Kentucky’s Cumberland Mountains, Boone’s Ridge will host over 1,000,000 visitors a year from across North America.
+Here, in addition to the many amenities, attractions, and dining options, the wildlife is abundant.
+Visitors will enjoy sightings of wild, free-ranging elk, over 260 species of birds, and other wildlife thriving in their natural habitat.

 Elk are a tourism super-magnet, attracting crowds wherever viewing opportunities exist, and Kentucky is home to the largest wild elk population east of the Rocky Mountains.